 Is there new information?

 A recent explosion of published studies has yielded 32 documented clinical symptoms found to affect a person with Superficial Siderosis.
 Most track to one of the three parent categories.
-A few, such as One of the more common associated symptoms superficial sider...
-More, Craniospinal Hypotension, also known as Intracranial Hypoten...
+A few, such as Overview As the symptoms from superficial siderosis progress...
+More, Overview Craniospinal Hypotension, also known as Intracrania...
 More, and Neurological Reserve³ aren’t direct clinical symptoms but have an obvious connection.
 No one, to my knowledge, has experienced all of them.

 The glossary continues to be a work-in-progress, ever evolving and expanding as we review new information.
 Having the opportunity to ask questions in a support group is a big plus, but some issues like male sexual dysfunction and the newly added female sexual dysfunction are incredibly personal.
-An anonymous searchable resource can ease the anxiety of putting your business out there.
+An anonymous searchable resource can ease the Overview Superficial siderosis progression may have profound...
+More of putting your business out there.
 Now linked to two medical websites as a reference for Superficial Siderosis, some glossary explanations are still very lean on facts, but the work to develop this section continues, prioritized now by interest.

 The Superficial Siderosis Patient Registry